tuzig/www.tuzig.com/content/pages/services.md

 with in-house specialists tapping into their knowledge and ensuring a smooth transition as we phase out.

-We are not cheap, but we do deliver solid software products with minimal management overhead.
+Tuzig's services are not cheap, but we do deliver solid software products with minimal management overhead.

 Engagement Log
 --------------

-* Hasadna's CTO - helping about ten open source projects with their design, architecture, code, testing, DevOps and hosting
+* Hasadna's CTO - helping 9 open source, open data projects with their design, architecture, code, testing, DevOps and hosting
 * Citizens' Empowerment Center - Configuring and deploying JIRA to track gov.il decisions and execution